Royal Walnut Cake (VIDEO Recipe)

 If you make this recipe, I’d love to see pics of your creations on Instagram, Facebook and Twitter!
 Hashtag them #natashaskitchen

 This is a sponsored conversation written by me on behalf of Fisher nuts.
 The opinions and text are all mine.
-Check out all of the Fisher Nuts recipes for more beautiful holiday inspiration!!
+I hope this beautiful walnut cake gives you great holiday inspiration!!

 We are all about generous slices!
 I hope you and your family love this Royal Walnut Cake!